oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 3. Once the dropdown list is shown, select **New authentication ID**.
 4. Once the dropdown list is shown, select one of the following options:
     * Browser-based authentication
-    * Save a TBA token issued in NetSuite
+    * Machine-to-machine authentication
 5. In the text field, enter an authentication ID.
 6. If you selected the browser-based authentication, press Enter to confirm your NetSuite domain and follow the instructions in the browser prompt.
-If you selected to save an issued TBA token, do the following:
+If you selected machine-to-machine authentication, do the following:
-    * Enter your account ID.
+    * Enter the account ID.
-    * Enter the token ID of the TBA token you previously issued in NetSuite.
+    * Enter the certificate ID.
-    * Enter the token secret of the TBA token you previously issued in NetSuite.
+    * Select the private key file in the prompted file explorer.

     Your account is successfully set up.